keerthivasan7777/Azure-and-synapse-analytics-end-to-end-project/README.md

 **Developer**: Keerthivasan R
 **Project Location**: Salem, Tamil Nadu, India

-## 📝 License

-This project is created for educational and demonstration purposes.

----

 ⭐ If you find this project helpful, please give it a star!